Los Angeles Almanac Logo

 Antonio Villaraigosa - 41st Mayor of Los Angeles

-There was much excitement in 2005 when Villaraigosa was elected to office.
-He was the first Latino to be Mayor of Los Angeles in 133 years.
-The last Latino mayor, Cristobal Aguilar (10th Mayor of Los Angeles, 1866-1867 and 1870-1872), was credited with saving L.A.’s future “bacon” by successfully fighting off efforts to sell off the city’s water rights.
-It was hoped that this new Latino mayor would also successfully move the city forward.
-That promise, however, quickly blemished.
+There was much excitement in 2005 for the new Mayor Villaraigosa.
+He was the first Latino Mayor of Los Angeles in 133 years.
+The last Latino mayor, Cristobal Aguilar (10th Mayor of Los Angeles, 1866-1867 and 1870-1872), was credited with saving L.A.’s future by successfully fighting off efforts to sell off the city’s water rights.
+It was hoped that this new Latino mayor would also do something significant to move the city forward.
+The promise, however, quickly became blemished.

-• In 2007, after 20 years of marriage, Villaraigosa’s wife, Corina, filed for divorce for the second and final time after learning of another of Villaraigosa’s affairs, this time with a local television reporter.
+• In 2007, after 20 years of marriage, Villaraigosa’s wife, Corina, filed for divorce for the second and final time, after learning of yet another of Villaraigosa’s extramarital affairs, this time with a local television reporter.

 • In 2008, LA Weekly published the article “The Eleven-Percent Mayor of Los Angeles.”
-The newspaper studied the mayor’s daily schedule over 10 weeks and determined that only 11 percent of his time was actually spent directly managing the city.
-The rest of his time was for out-of-town travel (34 percent), travel between local events (24 percent), blacked-out time (said to be fund-raising, personal, and “security-related” time (21 percent), and ceremonial and public relations time (10 percent).
+The newspaper studied the mayor’s daily schedule over a 10-week period.
+They found that only 11 percent of Villaraigosa's time was actually spent directly managing the city.
+The rest of his time went to out-of-town travel (34 percent), travel between local events (24 percent), blacked-out time (said to be fund-raising, personal, and “security-related” time (21 percent), and ceremonial and public relations time (10 percent).

 • In 2009, Villaraigosa was featured on the cover of Los Angeles Magazine with the caption “Failure.”
-The article maintained the mayor to often confuse campaigning with governing and that he was largely ineffective at implementing his stated policy goals.
+The article maintained that the mayor often confused campaigning with governing and that he was largely ineffective at implementing his stated policy goals.

 • Los Angeles Magazine Cover, June 2009